top of page

 How Long Does It Take to Build a Website?

-After “How much does it cost to build a website?”, the next question we hear most is: “How long will it take?”
-And honestly, it depends who you ask.
+Right after "How much does it cost to build a website?", this is the question I hear most.
+And honestly, the answer depends entirely on who you ask.

-Some designers are ready to build a website in a day.
-And technically, yes, that’s possible. with Wix (or other similar web builders).
-We’ve done it before, for projects that really needed it, but speed isn’t the goal anymore.
+Some designers will build you a website in a day.
+And technically, yes, that's possible with Wix, or any similar website builder.
+We've done it ourselves, for projects that genuinely needed it.
+But speed isn't the goal anymore.
+Not for us.

 Over the years, both our approach and our tools have evolved.
 These days, we design exclusively in Wix Studio.
-Sounds similar, but the capabilities and results are completely different.
+Sounds similar to classic Wix, but the capabilities and the results are completely different.

-Even though moving from Wix to Wix Studio added time due to the increased complexity of responsive design, that’s not the real reason our timelines have stretched.
+Even though the move from Wix to Wix Studio added time — responsive design across multiple breakpoints is genuinely more complex — that's not the real reason our timelines have stretched.

-You’d think that after 10+ years, we’d have figured out how to build websites faster.
-Turns out, it works the other way around, the more we’re in it, the longer it takes.
+You'd think that after 10+ years, we'd have figured out how to build websites faster.
+Turns out, it works the other way around.
+The more time we spend in this craft, the longer our process gets.
 Why?
-Because we’ve learned that real results don’t come from rushing — they come from digging deeper, asking better questions, and building with purpose.
+Because we've learned that real results don't come from rushing.
+They come from digging deeper, asking better questions, and building with purpose.

 It is not about how quickly it goes live.
 It’s about how long it stays relevant.
 Fast is fun, but lasting is better.

-We’ve learned that the most time-consuming parts of building a website are also the most important.
-We follow a proper process, with space for thinking, refining, and doing it right.
+The most time-consuming parts of building a website are also the most important.
+We follow a proper process, with space for thinking, refining, and doing things right.

 Clarifying your goals